Adaptation Action Coalition (Completed)

 Infrastructure initiatives to deliver a climate resilient world

-The AAC Infrastructure Workstream, led by the Coalition for Climate Resilient Investment (CCRI), highlights the importance of enhancing asset resilience to physical climate risks, to reduce the consequences of climate change on society and improve global adaptation.
-By properly pricing climate risk in financial decision-making, investors will be encouraged to build infrastructure that is more capable of withstanding the impacts of climate change.
+The AAC Infrastructure Workstream, led by the Coalition for Climate Resilient Investment (CCRI), highlighted the importance of enhancing asset resilience to physical climate risks, to reduce the consequences of climate change on society and improve global adaptation.
+By properly pricing climate risk in financial decision-making, investors could be encouraged to build infrastructure that is more capable of withstanding the impacts of climate change.

 CCRI develops the practical tools needed to integrate physical climate risks in investment decision-making.
 Through resources such as the recent Risk and Resilience report, CCRI helps infrastructure stakeholders address the mispricing of physical climate risks and build resilience to a changing climate.